VCityTeam/ConVer-G/Readme.md

 ## Getting started
 ### Installation
 This project uses Java 17 JDK + Maven and a [dockerized (make sure that Docker is installed too)](https://www.docker.com/) [PostgreSQL 15 database](https://www.postgresql.org/docs/15/index.html).
-If you don't have Java 17 installed by default, I recommend that you install [SDKMAN!](https://sdkman.io/).
+If you don't have Java 17 installed by default, I recommend that you install [SDKMAN!](https://sdkman.io/) and use this tool to set Java 17 as current session version.

 > SDKMAN! is a tool for managing parallel versions of multiple Software Development Kits on most Unix based systems.